Distributed Ledger Technology for IoT: Parasite Chain Attacks: The Tangle

 \subsection{The Parasite Chain Attack}

-To see how in practice an hypothetical attacker could carry out a double spending in the Tangle, consider the attack scenario known as \emph{Parasite Chain Attack}.
+To see how in practice an hypothetical attacker could carry out a double spending in the Tangle (where the majority of users select tips using the BRW algorithm), we consider the attack scenario known as \emph{Parasite Chain Attack}.
 A Simple Parasite Chain (SPC) is illustrated in Figure \ref{Fig: kSPC}: we refer to this as $k^{th}$-order SPC because the first $k$ transactions in the chain reference the main Tangle.
-The attacker publishes the green transaction in the Tangle and simultaneously, in secret, creates a second spend of the same coin with the yellow transaction followed by a chain of transactions which validate it---the parasite chain.
-The attacker waits for the green transaction to be confirmed, and the goods to be delivered, and then immediately broadcasts the parasite chain to the network and continues publishing transactions which validate it.
+The attacker publishes the yellow transaction in the Tangle and simultaneously, in secret, creates a conflicting transaction (the green one) followed by a chain of vertices which validate it.
+The attacker waits for the yellow transaction to be confirmed\footnote{ It is generally accepted that a transaction should receive a minimum amount of approvals before it is considered to have been \emph{confirmed} (for instance in most Blockchain based cryptocurrencies, a transaction is considered valid after six subsequent approvals).
+Therefore the attacker should wait at least until the first transaction is confirmed and accepted by the Tangle before broadcasting the SPC.} and then immediately broadcasts the parasite chain to the network and continues publishing transactions which validate it.
+The goal of the attacker is then to try and ``race" the Tangle, creating a sub-DAG whose cumulative weight will outmatch the main body of the ledger.
+If the attack were to succeed, newly arrived transactions would attach to the branch that refers to the green transaction and would ultimately leave the honest site (the yellow one) behind.

-An SPC can be charaterised by two parameters: \begin{itemize} \item[1)] $T_{DS}$ is the time between the first spend of the coin on the Tangle and the SPC being broadcast; \item[2)] $k$ is the `order' of the SPC i.e. the number of transactions referencing the main Tangle \end{itemize}
+An SPC is characterised by four parameters: \begin{itemize} \item[1)] $T_{DS}$ is the time between the arrival of the original transaction and the broadcast of the SPC; \item[2)] $k$ is the `order' of the SPC, i.e. the number of transactions referencing the main Tangle; \item[3)] $\lambda$ is the rate of arrival of honest transactions i.e. the computing power of active honest network users \item[4)] $\mu$ is the rate at which the attacker can add transactions to the parasite chain, i.e. the attacker's computing power (as opposed to $\lambda$ which represents the total computing power of honest users issuing transactions to the Tangle). \end{itemize}

-Note that it is possible to create parasite chains with more complex structure to attack the Tangle.
-Due to the complexity of the analysis, to the best of our knowledge, it is not yet clear how a chain for an optimal attack should be designed.
-Therefore, for simplicity, we shall only consider the SPC in this paper.